jakecoppinger/sydney-bus-departures/README.md

 ## Development

 Written in ES6 JavaScript running behind an Express webserver.
 The API key is pulled from the `$TFNSW_KEY` bash environment variable.

+To get an api key you will need to create an account at [opendata.transport.nsw.gov.au](https://opendata.transport.nsw.gov.au).
+The [Getting Started](https://opendata.transport.nsw.gov.au/get-started) page is great resource for the TfNSW APIs.

+Add `export NXTBUS_API_KEY=YOUR_API_KEY` to your `.bashrc` or `.zshrc` with you API key, or just run this command each time you open a terminal.

 To get started: